Back to Diane's HomePage

 (1) The extreme voltage is too unhandy for an amateur's laboratory.
 All corresponding modules need to have large volume - due to the neccesary insulation.
 Common spark plug cable isn't sufficiently insulated, too.

 (2) The long thin bore is hard to drive in flow-through mode at very low pressures.
 Usually, laser action is present just for a few single pulses.
 Then the HV has to be switched off until the bore has "flushed".
-For neon (~1.5 Torr), this is quite pronounced.
+For neon (~200 Pa), this is quite pronounced.

 Thus, I abandoned the Janus project the second time now.